CFDB - Cystic Fibrosis DataBase

 In 2020 (Munck A, 2020) a phase 3 RCT evaluated efficacy, safety, tolerability and phamacokinetics of SIMDEKO in patients ≥ 12 years of age and of age heterozygous for the F508del-CFTR mutation and a minimal function mutation (F/MF) and did not show a clinically meaningful benefit in participants.

-In 2021 (Flume PA, 2021) an open-label extension study (EXTEND) showed SIMDEKO clinical benefit of long-term treatment for people aged 12 years or older homozygous for the Phe508del CFTR mutation or heterozygous for the Phe508del mutation and a residual fuction mutation.
+In 2021 (Flume PA, 2021) an open-label extension study (EXTEND) showed SIMDEKO clinical benefit of long-term treatment for people aged 12 years or older homozygous for the Phe508del CFTR mutation or heterozygous for the Phe508del mutation and a residual function mutation.

 A Cochrane Review (Southern SW, 2018) concluded that in CF patients Homozigous for F508del there is insufficient evidence that monotherapy with CFTR modulators mutation has clinically important effects.
 Otherwise combination therapies (ORKAMBI and SIMDEKO) have similar small improvements in clinical outcomes: quality of life has moderate-quality evidence; respiratory function has high-quality evidence; lower pulmonary exacerbation rates have moderate-quality evidence.
 ORKAMBI is associated with an increase in early transient shortness of breath and longer-term increases in blood pressure; these effects were not observed for SIMDEKO, but safety data for children under 12 years of age are not available.
 In this age group, lumacaftor /vacaftor had an important impact on respiratory function with no apparent immediate safety concerns, but this should be balanced against the increase in blood pressure and shortness of breath seen in longer-term data in adults when considering this combination for use in young people with CF.

-In 2019 ( Heijerman HGM, 2019) a Phase 3 RCT has showed that TRIKAFTA is able to provide clinically robust benefit compared with tezacaftor plus ivacaftor alone, with a favourable safety profile in people with cystic fibrosis who are homozygous for the F508del mutation.
+In 2019 (Heijerman HGM, 2019) a Phase 3 RCT has showed that TRIKAFTA is able to provide clinically robust benefit compared with tezacaftor plus ivacaftor alone, with a favourable safety profile in people with cystic fibrosis who are homozygous for the F508del mutation.

 In 2019 (Middleton PG, 2019) another Phase 3 study, has showed that TRIKAFTA was efficacious also in patients with Phe508del and minimal function genotypes, in whom previous CFTR modulator regimens were ineffective.